Day 1: Friday, October 30, 2020

 We continue to San Pakoy market, a market where very few tourists go.
 We wander around this small market and taste some of the typical Thai delicacies.
 Chat with some of the vendors before we get back in our samlors.
 After this, we cross the busy Charoenmuang road and wind our way through small alleys in the direction of Wat Ket.
 Many of the first Western visitors settled in this area.

 We briefly stop at the Bain compound, formerly the offices of the Borneo Company.
-Next stop is the Wat Ket temple which houses a fascinating museum with old pictures and artefacts.
+Next stop is the Wat Ket Karaam temple which houses a fascinating museum with old pictures and artefacts.
 Jack Bain, son of William Bain, the last manager of the Borneo Company, founded this museum.
 We will continue on foot and cross the Ping River via the recently restored Chansom Memorial Bridge that will bring us right into the Tonlamyai Market.

 Kad Luang, the big market